Issues

 Small business owners are getting crushed by soaring costs, and families are being forced to work too hard for too little.
 As the son of a small business owner, I know it’s time for billionaires and Wall Street to pay their fair share so we can ease the burden bearing down on our small businesses and put more money in the pockets of hard-working families.

-I have a proven track record of delivering results for Main St. and working families.
+I have a proven track record of delivering results for Main Street and working families.
 As a county commissioner, I created a nationally recognized small business one-stop-shop, securing $88 million to help entrepreneurs and aspiring small business owners access the resources they need to start or grow their businesses.

-• It’s critically important that we make it easier for aspiring small business owners in this country to get a loan so they can start and grow their business and help grow the middle class.
+It’s critically important that we make it easier for aspiring small business owners in this country to get a loan so they can start and grow their business and help grow the middle class.

 In Congress, I’ll fight to boost support for Small Business Investment Companies (SBICs) and for targeted reforms to the Small Business Administration (SBA) to help new entrepreneurs develop stronger business plans and navigate the loan application process more successfully.